ghesy/lightline-chosenone/README.md

 # lightline-chosenone
-Colorscheme for lightline-vim, based on onedark
+Colorscheme for lightline-vim, based on onedark.